What Is the application process?

 We will consider funding requests to cover website build costs where they are fundamental to successful project delivery.
 The project application should provide transparent details on all such costs, and the costs must be appropriate to the scale and nature of the project.

 There is no formal requirement for match funding.
 As a charity, we welcome contributions from applicants and partners, whether in cash or in kind.
-Larger applications (over £100,000) will be strengthened if there are contributions (in cash or in kind) from your own or other organisations which help to demonstrate their commitment to the project, its perceived value and long term impact.
+Applications will be strengthened if there are contributions (in cash or in kind) from your own or other organisations which help to demonstrate commitment to the project, its perceived value and long term impact.

 Ufi funding will cover the costs of VAT where not recoverable and where this has been included in the original budgets and grant application.
 Grants are "outside the scope" of VAT therefore whether VAT is recoverable will be determined by any partial exemption methods applied to your organisation.
 You should check with your finance department/external advisors if you are not sure of your situation.

-Ufi does not have a fixed view on how many projects it funds in any call and the level of funding available is confidential.
-We make funding decisions based on quality, fit with the fund criteria and aim to ensure that we have a good mix of projects.
+The level of funding available is for each call is confidential.
+As part of our planning cycle we estimate how many projects we aim to fund in any call.
+We will make this information available as part of the general call information.
+We would stress that our funding decisions are based on quality, fit with the fund criteria and our aim to ensure that we have a good mix of projects.

 We expect all our projects to develop a sustainability plan during the period of our investment, so that they are able to secure their future.
 We will not provide repeat funding for the same project and you cannot apply for additional funding for project that has already received Ufi funding but has run out of money to complete it.